Back to Blogs

 blog image

-Open-source software and tools are widely available for computer vision and medical imaging machine-learning projects.
+Open-source annotation tools are widely available for computer vision and medical imaging machine-learning projects.

 In some cases, it can be advantageous to use open-source tools when testing and training a machine-learning model on medical imaging datasets.
 You can save money, and several tools — such as 3DSlicer and ITK-Snap — are designed specifically for medical image annotation and training ML models on healthcare datasets.